 After witnessing the loss of a very close friend during active service, Guy developed PTSD.
 Since leaving the military, his experiences with different psychoactive medicines highlighted the root causes of his trauma and how he was maintaining it through his behaviour and thought patterns.

 Having been healed of his own PTSD, Guy is now an energetic and committed advocate for the use of cutting-edge medicine therapies to treat PTSD in veterans.

 Social Media Manager

 Caspar is a third-year student of Philosophy and the founding President of the Psychedelic Society at York University, a legacy of his own transformational ayahuasca experience at La Luna del Amazonas in 2018.

 Ben’s passion for mental health awareness comes from his own experiences with familial, life-long depression and anxiety.
 He has worked with artists, executives and oil and gas workers in the American west, and has witnessed a universal struggle and confusion surrounding mental health.
-Through research and seeing the profound effects of psychedelics on trauma and depression, Ben has become a passionate advocate for their use in treatment.
+Through research and seeing the profound effects of psychedelic medicine on trauma and depression, Ben has become a passionate advocate for their use in treatment.

 Ben is dedicated to expanding access to treatment options and is currently studying law in the US to advocate for drug policy reform.

 Director of Veterans' Relations

 James grew up in Worcester, England before enlisting into the Parachute Regiment at age 16.
 During his time with the regiment, he saw front-line deployments to Macedonia, N. Ireland, Iraq and Afghanistan.

 Since leaving the military, James has gone on to perform numerous charitable expeditions assisting wounded veterans climb some of the world’s highest mountains, as well as running conservational and sustainable development programmes for young adults, overseas.
 He continues to mentor several veterans both academically and within a professional capacity and wants to expand on this to focus on helping those with PTSD.